 *Copy editor’s inversion.
 My original translation – in line with Die Seitenwand des Bühnenturms steht als weiße Fläche vor einem schwarzen Himmel, im Innern durch die kleinen Fensteröffnungen nur wenig gegliedert. – runs: The side wall of the stage house stands as a white surface against a black sky, given only a minimal structure internally by the small window openings.
 My translation might (rightly?) have been interpreted by the copy editor as clunky – hence the change – and the German text is very unclear, but it does seem to imply that the small window openings provide a slight clue as to how the stage house is constructed internally: whatever the case, the text is not referring to the outer structure of the façade.

-If only publishers would understand the importance of having copy editors who likewise are able to refer to the source text.
+If only publishers would understand the importance of having copy editors who have access to the source text.
 (Especially when the translator’s work is going to be published right next to the source text, as in this case!)
-An opportunity to clarify such tricky points directly with the authors – and a general understanding of the need for this as well – would be greatly appreciated by translators.**
+An opportunity to clarify such tricky points directly with the authors – and a general understanding of the need for this as well – would be greatly appreciated by translators everywhere!**

-**** Opernklassiker.
-I had translated this – accurately – as ‘an opera classic’.
+*** Opernklassiker.
+I had translated this – correctly – as ‘an opera classic’.
 In other words: Carmen is an opera classic, an opera that has a long tradition – a classic of the opera world.
-The copy editor’s change implies a narrow pronunciation on the particular opera’s style.
+The copy editor’s change unintentionally refers to the genre.